 Simply add or remove any module to or from your board, regardless of type or location.
 Our unique array exploration algorithm lets connected modules automatically discover their neighbors and configure the topology and routing table of their network, saving you time and preventing configuration errors.

 Unlike many other prototyping platforms, Hexabitz has a real-time operating system at its core, based on FreeRTOS.
 This means you can run multi-threading and time-critical applications and enjoy the performance of high-end control systems without being an RTOS expert or sacrificing the prototyping nature of the platform.
-Learn more about Hexabits software architecture on our Hackaday project page.
+Learn more about Hexabitz software architecture here.

 Hexabitz modules have their own MCUs and thus can be used without an external controller.
 You can control them using external signals and buttons/switches or you can program them with C-based APIs.
 Modules can be controlled remotely using an intuitive Command Line Interface (CLI) or a more sophisticated messaging and communication protocol.